mavlink/mavlink-devguide/en/services/gimbal_v2.md

 - `GIMBAL_DEVICE_FLAGS_YAW_IN_VEHICLE_FRAME`: Yaw is relative to vehicle.
 - `GIMBAL_DEVICE_FLAGS_YAW_IN_EARTH_FRAME`: Yaw is relative to north.

-Older devices may use the deprecated `GIMBAL_DEVICE_FLAGS_YAW_LOCK` to indicate that the yaw is relative to north, and un-set to indicate that yaw is relative to the vehicle.
+For older devices, if neither of the flags above are set, the yaw frame must be inferred from the `GIMBAL_DEVICE_FLAGS_YAW_LOCK`.
-This should only be checked if the two flags above are not set!
+If it is set, the yaw is relative to North, otherwise to the front of the vehicle.

 > **Note** Manufacturers working on new gimbal devices should set either `GIMBAL_DEVICE_FLAGS_YAW_IN_VEHICLE_FRAME` or `GIMBAL_DEVICE_FLAGS_YAW_IN_EARTH_FRAME`.
 > Components recieving the message should also handle `GIMBAL_DEVICE_FLAGS_YAW_LOCK` for backwards compatibility with older devices.